-You can talk with a tutor during any stage of the writing process—you don’t need to wait until you have a completed draft to talk with us!
-(In fact, the best time to talk with a tutor is when you’re in the brainstorming/early planning and drafting stages of writing a paper.
-Make video-based appointments for those times.)
+You can talk with a tutor during any stage of the writing process—you don’t need to wait until you have a completed draft!
+(In fact, the best time to talk with a tutor is when you’re in the brainstorming/early planning and drafting stages of working on an assignment.)

-- Of course, another great time to meet with a tutor is when you want some feedback on a completed draft a day or so before you hand it in for a grade.
-(Email and ENGL 103/104 Google Docs Collaborations are good for these times, if appointments are available.)
+- Of course, another great time to meet with a tutor is when you want some feedback on a completed draft–at least a day or so before you hand it in for a grade.
+We’ll help you identify ways to revise, improve, and polish your draft.

 All tutors have different styles, so no tutor meeting will be exactly the same.
 We want to make sure your experience is helpful for you!
 Reach out to us at firstname.lastname@example.org with any questions.